 - After the American Revolution started, he approached Silas Deane and Benjamin Franklin in Paris about serving in the Continental Army.
 Deane promised him, and many others, a commission as a Major General.

-- On April 20, 1777, he sailed to American with the Marquis de Lafayette and Marie-Joseph Paul Yves Roch Gilbert du Motier on Lafayette’s ship, Victorie.
+- On April 20, 1777, he sailed to America with the Marquis de Lafayette and Marie Joseph Paul Yves Roch Gilbert du Motier on Lafayette’s ship, Victorie.

 - They arrived at Charleston, South Carolina on June 13, 1777, then went to Philadelphia to meet with the Continental Congress.
 They arrived in Philadelphia on July 27.

 - Congress initially refused to honor the commission that Deane had promised de Kalb.

 - De Kalb was furious and demanded Congress either honor the commission or pay for his expenses for the trip from France and his return voyage.

 - Congress agreed to honor the commission, and de Kalb was made a Major General on September 15, 1777, and then joined Washington and his staff at Valley Forge.